 Comparative introductory study of major philosophical traditions of east and west: ethics, metaphysics, epistemology, philosophy of religion.
 4 credits.
+Offered every year.
 (UQ or GP)

 Introduction to logical and inductive reasoning emphasizing arguments in everyday contexts.
 Common informal fallacies and their relation to debates about current events and prominent philosophical arguments.
 Topics including emotive and ambiguous language, causation, common statistical mistakes, and how to read polls.
-Offered spring of oddnumbered years.
 4 credits.

-General introduction to Western ethical philosophy with a focus on application of ethical theory to contemporary moral issues.
+General introduction to Western ethical philosophy with a focus on the application of ethical theory to contemporary moral issues.
 Examination of classic and contemporary readings to gain working familiarity with central theories, issues, and moral dilemmas in ethics.
 Some comparative work in Non-western and/or divergent U.S. ethical traditions.
-Examination of issues in both normative and metaethics, including: the problems of relativism and skepticism; the nature and limits of moral obligations to others; religion an d ethics; and ethical analysis applied to social and political issues relevant to 21st century U.S. life.
+Examination of issues in both normative and metaethics, including: the problems of relativism and skepticism; the nature and limits of moral obligations to others; religion and ethics; and ethical analysis applied to social and political issues relevant to the 21st century in U.S. life.
 4 credits.
 (UQ or US)